 Proper diabetes care is important to minimize the complications the disease may cause.
 If blood sugar levels are constantly high, serious complications such as wounds, kidney failure, blindness, and nerve damage can arise.
 Low blood sugar levels can lead to fainting, confusion, and dizziness.
-Our Home Care Agency in Bel Air MD offers skilled nursing services carried out by a private duty nurse.
+Our Home Care Agency in Edgewood MD offers skilled nursing services carried out by a private duty nurse.
 Our nurse can educate diabetics on the importance of proper diabetes management.

 People who have diabetes must make use of proper ways to control and monitor their blood sugar levels.
 These ways include the following:

 Diabetics should not skip meals to avoid pushing their blood sugar higher.
 If the body does not get food for many hours, it fuels itself on glucose that the liver releases.
 Often, the liver of those with diabetes cannot sense if the blood already has sufficient glucose so it tends to pour out continuously.